Virtual Khovanov homology using cobordisms: Skew-extended Frobenius algebras

 Then $\theta\circ\iota_+\colon\emptyset\to\bigcirc$ is a punctured projective plane (hence a M\"obius strip).
 Set $\theta=\mathcal F(\theta\circ\iota_+)(1)$.
 Because of the definition, this is an element of $\mathcal F(\bigcirc)=A$.

-We have to proof the equations needed for a skew-extended Frobenius algebra, i.e. that $\iota$ is a unit, $\varepsilon$ is a counit, $\Phi$ is a skew-involution, $m$ ($\Delta$) is a (co)multiplication and the commutativity of the faces from Recall \ref{rem-categoryfrob}.
+We have to prove the equations needed for a skew-extended Frobenius algebra, i.e. that $\iota$ is a unit, $\varepsilon$ is a counit, $\Phi$ is a skew-involution, $m$ ($\Delta$) is a (co)multiplication and the commutativity of the faces from Remark~\ref{rem-categoryfrob}.

-This is a straightforward verification bases on the relations from Lemma \ref{lemma-basiscalculations}.
+This is a straightforward verification based on the relations from Lemma~\ref{lem-basiscalculations} (we omit it here).
 This shows that every uTQFT has an underlying skew-extended Frobenius algebra.

-For the other direction, i.e. if we assume that we have a skew-extended Frobenius algebra, we notice that this algebra has an underlying classical Frobenius algebra.
-Therefore we get a TQFT $\mathcal F'$ from this underlying Frobenius algebra.
+For the other direction, i.e. if we assume that we have a skew-extended Frobenius algebra, we note that this algebra has an underlying ``classical'' Frobenius algebra.
+Therefore we get a TQFT $\mathcal F^{\prime}$ from this underlying Frobenius algebra (by for example Theorem 3.3.2 in~\cite{ko}).
 We want to use this TQFT to define an uTQFT $\mathcal F$.
-The TQFT $\mathcal F'$ is a covariant functor
+The TQFT $\mathcal F^{\prime}$ is a covariant functor